try-firefly/try-firefly.github.io/content/posts/case-study.md

 ## 5. Existing Solutions {#existing_solutions}

 Developers wishing to increase observability of their serverless functions typically have three main options:

-* Software-as-a-Service solutions
+- Software-as-a-Service solutions
-* In-house, vendor-specific solution from FaaS provider
+- In-house, vendor-specific solution from FaaS provider
-  * We will be discussing specifically AWS CloudWatch as Firefly currently [only supports AWS Lambdas](#firefly_focus).
+  - We will be discussing specifically AWS CloudWatch as Firefly currently [only supports AWS Lambdas](#firefly_focus).
-* Do-it-yourself (DIY)
+- Do-it-yourself (DIY)

 ### 5.1 Software-as-a-Service

 Software-as-a-service (SaaS) solutions usually require minimal setup to use.
 Once you have an account they will generally provide code and processes to manually instrument your functions or set up auto-instrumentation.
 These vendors normally have an extensive feature set, encompassed in a central UI, that goes well beyond serverless functions.
 They will also manage the data pipeline, so scaling for increased load does not have to be taken into account.

 While these vendors provide many benefits to their users, there are some downsides.
 The first is cost, which may have a greater impact for smaller companies and projects.
-The lack of visibility and transparency in their pricing can give observability platforms unpredictable and large costs [8]; sometimes stretching up to 50% of your total infrastructure costs [9].
+The lack of visibility and transparency in their pricing can give observability platforms unpredictable and large costs<sup>[8](#ref_8)</sup>; sometimes stretching up to 50% of your total infrastructure costs<sup>[9](#ref_9)</sup>.
 Another downside is the loss of data control and ownership, as it is all sent to a third party–a deal breaker for businesses that place importance on data privacy and vendor flexibility.

 ### 5.2 In-House Vendor-Specific (AWS CloudWatch)